tytannial/ChatBar/README.md

 # ChatBar
-A world of warcraft Chatframe Addon
+A World of Warcraft Classic Chatframe Addon